Employment Drug Testing

 Drug testing P&P's>

-Companies may want to have established policies and procedures for employment drug testing.
+Companies may want to have established policies and procedures for post hire employee drug testing.
 Best practices include having applicants sign company policies and procedures, and indicating that submitting to initial, random, and for-cause drug testing is a requirement for employment.
 Courts have consistently upheld the legality of requiring drug tests for employment.

 Firms that plan to conduct post-hiring drug tests for current employees might wish to include written guidelines for discipline in the event of a positive test and education and training for both employees and supervisors.
-Random testing, post-accident testing, and reasonable suspicion testing is legally required in some industries, such as companies covered by the Department of Transportation (DOT) regulations.
+Random , post-accident, and reasonable suspicion testing is legally required in some industries, such as companies covered by the Department of Transportation (DOT) regulations.